Restioson/SecuNet/README.md

 -- This function will run while a background listener process listens for messages local function my_script()

+    -- SecuNet will have logged you in automatically to the server by the time this function is called

     -- Send a packet to destination_user
     secunet.send("Hello there!", "destination_user") -- Replace this with their secunet user id